bitovi/hatchify/docs/koa/README.md

 ### hatchedKoa.model[schemaName]

-[hatchedKoa.model](https://github.com/bitovi/hatchify/blob/main/docs/koa/hatchedKoa.model.md) is a collection of methods to create, retrieve, update and delete records using the underlying [orm].
+[hatchedKoa.model](./hatchedKoa.model.md) is a collection of methods to create, retrieve, update and delete records using the underlying [ORM](https://sequelize.org/).
 These methods are grouped by Schema name.

 For example, the following shows using `Todo.findAll` to retrieve todo records as JavaScript objects: